MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 The command has the form `TransferObjects(ObjectArgs, AddressArg)` where `ObjectArgs` is a vector of objects and `AddressArg` is the address the objects are sent to.

-- Each argument `ObjectArgs: Vec<Argument>` must be an object.
+- Each argument `ObjectArgs: [Argument]` must be an object.
 However, the objects do not have the same type.
 - The address argument `AddressArg: Argument` must be an address, which could come from a `Pure` input or a result.
 - All arguments, objects and address, are taken by value.
 - The command does not produce any results (an empty result vector).